Can I Get a Free Boiler?

 Rent a boiler

-For example, even if you added the cost of a boiler servicing contract from a specialist boiler insurance company to the cost of one of the more expensive boilers on the market, say £1,200, this would add up to £5,136 over 12 years.
+For example, even if you added the cost of a boiler servicing contract from a specialist boiler insurance company to the cost of one of the more expensive boilers on the market – say £1,200 – this would still only add up to around £5,040 over 12 years.

-Which? tips for getting the best value boiler
+Which? tips for getting the best-value boiler

 The most cost-effective option in the long run is to buy and install a reliable boiler, and then pay for a service each year and any extra repairs that might be needed on an ad-hoc basis.

-The average cost of a boiler repair is currently £188, so you’d need to have a lot of problems with your boiler to justify the extra cost of a servicing contract.
+The average cost of a boiler repair is currently £145, so you’d need to have a lot of problems with your boiler to justify the extra cost of a servicing contract.
 Getting a reliable boiler will help to minimise the likelihood of you having to pay out.